July Full Moon 2023: How Will This Phenomenon Affect The 12 Zodiacs?

 Frequently Asked Questions (FAQs)

 Answer: The full moon in July 2023 is called the buck moon.
-It is the first supermoon of the year 2023 and can be viewed in its full glory at 5.39 pm IST.
+It is the first supermoon of the year 2023 and can be viewed in its full glory at 8:09 pm MYT.

 Answer: 6 January, 5 February, 7 March, 6 April, 5 May, 4 June, 3 July, 1 August, 31 August, 29 September, 28 October, 27 November, 27 December are the tentative full moon dates in 2023.